StateMachineJunkie/OpenSkyAPI/README.md

     GetTracks --|> OpenSkyService
 ```

-## Swift package resources, package unit-tests, and URLProtocol
+## Mocking Data With URLProtocol
-I have created specific mock-data resources and unit-tests intended to be run from the package.
-These allow me to make sure my decoding of the OpenSky API data is correct.
+In order to easily simulate and validate network payloads from ONA, I have created a mock implementation of the `URLProtocol` named `MockURLProtocol`, which provides the implementation needed to locate and load JSON files from the test bundle and return said data as the payload for network API requests through `URLSession`.

+## Bundling Resources and Unit-tests Within a Swift Package
 I have two separate test classes.
 One for mock data (`MockOpenSkyServiceTests`) and one for running against the live service (`OpenSkyServiceTests`).
-The mock class utilizes a custom `URLProtocol` named `MockURLProtocol`, which provides the implementation needed to locate and load JSON files from the test bundle and return said data as the payload for network API requests through `URLSession`.
+The mock class utilizes `MockURLProtocol`, described above.
+Both the resource files and the unit-tests that rely on them are stored in the test bundle defined by the package description, instead of the main bundle for the package.

 ### Problems
 There is an issue when running the unit test for both test classes in one testing session.
 I believe it has something to do with `URLProtocol` registration but I am not sure.
-When you try and run all of the tests from Xcode using the test button, the live tests all fail with JSON decoding exceptions.
-If you run each test class separately, there is no issue.
+When you try and run all of the tests from Xcode using the unit-test button in the Xcode UI, the live tests all fail with JSON decoding exceptions.
+If you run each of the two test class separately, there is no issue.

 From the command line, if you execute a `swift test` command, half the tests will fail presumably for the same reason.
-Since my code is working and my initial investigation for obvious
+Since my code is working and the test cases do run successfully when run in separate sessions, I have not spent time trying to determine and remedy the root cause of the problem.
+The tests are written to be independent of each other and there is no shared state or data-store between the two classes.
+The only commonality is the shared runtime with URLSession.

 ## API Usage
 The APIs all optionally allow for authentication.
 Note that if you do not include authentication, the behavior and scope of the results will be affected.
 See the ONA documentation for details.

 In order to provide authentication you must have registered an account with ONA and have a valid *username* and *password*.
 There are other limitations to the API parameters such as limits to filtering data based on time.
 Instead of repeating those details here, please read the original ONA documentation.

 ### Get AllFlights
 ```swift